AugAbEx: Bridging Abstractive and Extractive Legal Summarization: Multi-dimensional Evaluation Framework

-For the transformed extractive summaries to be of practical use, the $\langle$OAG, TEG$\rangle$ summary pair must be similar along the structural, lexical and semantic dimensions.
-Most importantly, a TEG summary must not contain less legal information than its corresponding OAG summary.
-These requirements necessitate a multidimensional approach for the comparative assessment of the abstractive and the corresponding extractive case summaries.
-We examine multiple attributes for each dimension, starting with domain attributes, followed by semantic and lexical attributes, and concluding with structural attributes.
-This structured approach enables a comprehensive comparison of the characteristics of OAG and TEG summaries.
-For analyses that are carried over the pairwise comparison of scores, we perform suitable statistical tests for robust inference.
-Figure \ref{fig:evaluationFramework} presents the evaluation framework, which is discussed in detail below.
+For the transformed extractive summaries to be of practical use, the $\langle$OAG, TES$\rangle$ summary pair must be similar along the structural, lexical and semantic dimensions.
+Most importantly, a TES summary must preserve at least the same level of domain (legal) information as its corresponding OAG summary.
+These requirements necessitate a multidimensional approach for the comparative assessment of the abstractive and the corresponding extractive silver case summaries.
+We compare OAG and TES summaries across domain, semantics, lexical, and structural dimensions, and assess multiple attributes for each dimension.
+We also employ Bradley-Terry test \citep{21-bt-test} to obtain robust statistical inference from the pairwise comparison of OAG and TES summary scores.
+Figure~\ref{fig:evaluationFramework} presents the blueprint of the evaluation framework, which is described in detail below.